fonttools/fontbakery/README.md

 Font Bakery is a command-line tool for checking the quality of font projects.

 For a quick overview, check out the [list of checks](https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/index.html) currently offered.

-And for a full introduction [check out our documentation at Read The Docs.](https://font-bakery.readthedocs.io/en/stable)
+And for a full written introduction [check out our documentation at Read The Docs.](https://font-bakery.readthedocs.io/en/stable)

-A recording of the [ATypI 2020 FontBakery presentation](https://www.youtube.com/watch?v=6OKE6p9E0eY) is also available.
+For video introductions, see the [TypeCon 2018](https://www.youtube.com/watch?v=5S3cN3VHfBg) and [ATypI 2020](https://www.youtube.com/watch?v=6OKE6p9E0eY)  FontBakery presentations.

 Font Bakery has an active community of contributors from foundries around the world, including Adobe Fonts, Dalton Maag, Type Network, and Google Fonts.
-Please join our developer chat channel at https://gitter.im/fontbakery/Lobby
+Please join our developer chat channel at [gitter.im/fontbakery/Lobby](https://gitter.im/fontbakery/Lobby)

 Font Bakery is not an official Google project, and Google provides no support for it.
-However, throughout 2018-2021 the core project maintainers Felipe Corrêa da Silva Sanches <juca@members.fsf.org> and Lasse Fister <commander@graphicore.de> are commissioned by the Google Fonts team to maintain it.
+However, throughout 2018-2023 a project maintainer, Felipe Corrêa da Silva Sanches ([@felipesanches](https://github.com/felipesanches)), is commissioned by the Google Fonts team to maintain it.
+The original software architecture (and maintenance of it) is by Lasse Fister ([@graphicore](https://github.com/graphicore).

 ## Run Font Bakery automatically on Github Actions